ItzyBitzySpider/VulnGuard/docs.md

 Dependency Checking builds upon the work done by SpaceRaccoon in npm-scan and other sdc (simple dependency check).
 The following documents the various heuristics used to determine if a package is malicious.

 1) No Source Code Repository for Package
-2) Unmaintained Package
+2) Unmaintained Package (checks against NPM)
-3) Unusually long time between releases for Package
+3) Unusually long time between releases for Package (checks against NPM)
-4) OS Scripts found within packages
+4) OS Scripts (.sh, .bat etc) found within packages
 4) Fetching of CSP (ref SpaceRaccoon)
 5) Creation of Child Proceses
 6) JJEncode Obfuscation in Code